 The center of our base activity is the swim team, which may seem strange in Alaska.
 Leaving the gym, our hair instantly freezes as we whip it up in the forty below wind chill factor – my first spiked hairdo.
 Since it’s a co-ed sport, there’s the girls’ locker room and shower to streak.
 What’s cool about swimming are the high schoolers and even enlisted personnel working out with us.
 We think we’re hanging out with them.
 They are minimally cool to us.
 One high schooler, Rex, is exceptionally well endowed, 13-year-old penis envy.
 Josh, with long blond hair and granny glasses, is a dead ringer for John Lennon.
 Sam is our fashion guru when he starts wearing boxers and announces that girls find it much sexier than the white briefs we all wear.
 Unable to verify the validity of this wisdom, we unanimously agree this type of personal decision can wait until high school.
 Group think rules in junior high.

 The scandal of the year unfolds around Rex, who is involved in dope and sex with a team mom.
 Being the height of the War, Glenda’s husband is in Vietnam, fighting as an Air Policeman, while she’s fucking John, one of Rex’s 16 year old stoner friends.
 When hubby cop comes back on mid-tour leave, she tells him John is their live-in foster son.
 Needless to say, John is out the door.
 Now there is nowhere to hang out and smoke dope.
 John returns on the day hubby flies back to Vietnam.
-Unfortunately, Mommy ODs on her young son’s epilepsy medication.
+Unfortunately, Mommy ODs on her younger son’s epilepsy medication.
 Hubby returns.
 Mommy is locked on the sixth floor ward of the base hospital.
-End of story: the family is off to Alabama, minus the foster kid, where wives don’t fuck sixteen year old hippies.
+End of story: the family, minus the foster kid, is off to Alabama, where wives don’t fuck sixteen year old hippies.
 Rex regales us over several months with the unfolding soap opera, the sordid details getting better and better.
 Eventually the pot smoking gets him kicked out of his parents’ quarters.
 Rex heads off to the counterculture.

 Drugs are around us but not part of our experience.
 Driving into the parking lot of the Anchorage Little League field is the first time I see someone my age (or any age) shooting up.
 Anchorage was our big city, 50,000 civilians and 50,000 military.
 My first mall experience is here.
 It stays open late at night, the perfect junior high hangout.
 There’s no snobbishness between townies and military kids.
 After junior high we’ll all go to high school in Anchorage.
 Downtown is our future.